qubic-li/client/README.md

 ### Ubuntu 22.04
 If the below installation of dotnet6 is not working on your ubuntu please consider to install it directly from microsoft: https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu-2204
+Don't forget to replace the token from the below examples with your own.

 ```bash
 # Update packages